| By

 the following items are permitted to

-While baby formula, breast milk,
+bring: While baby formula, breast milk,

 and certain medications will be